U.S. job growth stumbles, raising doubts on economy

 In another grim sign, the number of hours worked in the country fell 0.2 percent, raising the spectre that some broader softness might have gripped the economy last month.

-Some of the strongest headwinds on the U.S. economy come from the commodity sector, which has slowed in part because of weaker demand from China.
+One of the biggest lodestones on America's economy was in the commodity sector, which has slowed in part because of weaker demand from China.

 The price of oil has fallen nearly 50 percent over the last year, and U.S. mining payrolls, which include energy sector jobs, fell by 10,000 in September, the ninth straight month of declines.